 OUR EVOLUTION

-There are first-hand reports which you can still hear of celebrations in the 1950’s and 60’s – if you’re prepared to take a pew in The Six Bells and listen to what may be a protracted and somewhat rambling sermon.
-A few pictures even exist from the same timeframe, featuring the long-time licensee of the same establishment taking part in what was very much a ‘home-made’ procession – all prams and those orange papier-mache Guy Fawkes masks, which defined everyone’s perception of the character before ‘V for Vendetta’s far more sharply-coiffeured hero became instantly synonymous with Guido after its release in 2005.
-Since that timeframe, there are many more tales of dimly-remembered bonfires, but nothing under the auspices of an officially constituted Bonfire Society. |
+There are first-hand reports of celebrations in the 1950’s and 60’s and a few pictures exist from that time.
+They show the long-time licensee of the Six Bells taking part in what was very much a ‘home-made’ procession.
+Since then, there are more tales of dimly-remembered bonfires, but nothing under the auspices of an officially constituted Bonfire Society. |

 The debut season was punctuated and highlighted by the support from Lewes Borough Bonfire Society – amicable towards us from the off, and sufficiently impressed with our early progress to invite us to participate properly in their town’s world-famous event. |